 Lt.
-General Mella: "Robustness," for UNAMID's military peacekeepers means to effectively protect civilians, which is the core mandate of the Mission.
-It alludes to the fact that military peacekeepers in Darfur need to be well organized and cannot watch innocent people suffer without actively seeking to safeguard them.
+Gen. Mella: "Robustness," for UNAMID's military peacekeepers, means to effectively protect civilians, which is the core mandate of the Mission.
 UNAMID's military peacekeepers continuously engage with local populations through more than 100 daily patrols.
 When the Mission's military personnel step out to perform their daily duties, they must be ready to sacrifice their lives in order to protect those in need and serve the cause of peace in Darfur.